Emiltayeb/parcel_sass_template/README.md

 ## Babel polyfill:

-To polyfill array methods and Async / await , uncomment line 6 and 7
+To polyfill new javascript featuers

 ```javascript
 import "babel-polyfill/";
 import "core-js/stable";
 ```

-this will make parcel polyfill Javascript newer features such as `promise` and `Array.prototype.filter, Array.prototype.map ect..`
+this will make parcel polyfill features such as `promise` and `Array.prototype.filter, Array.prototype.map ect..`  back to es5.

 ## Gsap